Reviews You Can Rely On

 • Frame.
 Aluminum vs. Carbon is your first big decision point.
 Choosing an aluminum frame typically involves substantial cost savings.
 It's typically slightly heavier, flexes more easily, and doesn't have the strength of modern carbon.
 If you're just trying to get out on your bike, aluminum is great.
 Carbon fiber is more expensive, lighter-weight, and stiffer than aluminum as a frame material; it's also superior at dampening vibrations.
 Consider carbon fiber if investing in your bike is a priority and you plan on having it for an extended period.
 Carbon fiber ages better than aluminum.

 • Fork and Rear Shock.
-Suspension components come in a huge range of price points.
+Suspension components range widely in price.
 The differences between low-end and high-end suspension componentry are significant, though it may not be apparent to riders just starting out.
 A higher-end fork and rear shock will be more adjustable to your weight, riding style, and personal preference.
-Heavier riders will find more comfort and durability with coil-sprung suspension than shocks that rely solely on air reservoirs.
+Heavier or more aggressive riders will find more comfort and durability with coil-sprung suspension than shocks that rely solely on air reservoirs.

 • Drivetrain.
 It's important to note if the drivetrain has one (1x) or two (2x) chainrings.
 Two chainrings require a front derailleur, meaning you have shifters on both sides of your handlebars.
-We like 1x better.
-It's simpler, easier to shift, leaves more room for a dropper seat post control, and is less to destroy.
-Most modern mountain bikes come with 1x drivetrains, which typically have 11 or 12 total gears.
+We prefer single-chainring setups that offer simpler shifting, fewer moving parts, and more room for a dropper seatpost remote.
+Most modern mountain bikes use 1x drivetrains, which typically have 11 or 12 cogs on the cassette, giving the rider approximately 500% gear range.

 • Seatpost.
 We highly recommend a dropper seat post.
-Here's a review of some of the best.
+Here's a review of some of the best dropper posts on the market.
 If you're not a convert already, it will change your game more than any other single shift.
-Sometimes, it's worth jumping up to a higher quality complete build to get one, and sometimes, it makes more sense to get one separately.
+By lowering your saddle height, you lower your center of mass, and that can make tricky technical terrain much more manageable.
+Sometimes, it's worth jumping up to a higher-quality complete build to get one, and sometimes, it makes more sense to purchase one separately.

 Women's Bikes

 Several bike manufacturers address this issue by making women-specific models.
 Some take a step further and branch off into separate, women-specific companies.
 Examples of the latter include Santa Cruz's Juliana and Giant's Liv.
 It used to be more common to build women's bikes from the ground up with unique geometry.
-Now, most companies provide unisex frames with lighter shock tunes, different colors, and women's specific touchpoints.
+Now, most companies offer unisex frames with lighter shock tunes, different colors, and women-specific touchpoints.
 These touchpoints include women's saddles, smaller grips, and sometimes shorter cranks and narrower handlebars.

-Setting frame design aside, we find sizing and shock tunes to be the most essential elements of a women's mountain bike.
+Setting frame design aside, we find sizing and shock tunes to be the most essential elements of a woman's mountain bike.
 First, a bike has to fit.
-Second, its fork and shock need to respond to small impacts and use their full travel range on larger hits.
-At that point, you have a functioning mountain bike.
-These days, many manufacturers are using lighter shock tunes on their smaller-sized bikes to work better for smaller riders.
+Second, its fork and shock need to respond proportionally to the rider's weight.
+These days, many manufacturers are using lighter shock tunes on their smaller bikes to suit smaller riders better, and there has been a move away from inseam-based sizing.

 Consumer Direct vs. Local Bike Shop

 Consumer direct sales are a growing trend in the mountain bike industry.
 More and more brands are selling their bikes directly to the consumer, cutting out the local bike shop.
 With the middleman cut out of the sales chain, companies can sell their bikes at extremely attractive prices.
-Brands like YT, Commencal, and Canyon are the biggest consumer-direct brands in the USA.
+Brands like YT, Commencal, and Canyon are the biggest consumer-direct brands in the USA but smaller boutique manufactureres like Revel are also cashing in on the convenience of dealing direct.

 Convenience and savings often come at a cost, and buying consumer-direct is no different.
 Purchasing a mountain bike at a bike shop buys you a relationship with a shop and maybe some small complimentary services.
 Quick repairs and warranty services may often be conducted for free.
 In addition, your local bike shop can be a wealth of knowledge, and well-trained mechanics can spot issues before they become problems.